privatedrop/privatedrop.github.io/index.md

 Importantly, the malicious sender does not have to know the receiver: A popular person within a certain context (e.g., the manager of a company) can exploit this design flaw to learn all (private) contact identifiers of other people who have the popular person in their address book (e.g., employees of the company).

+### Vulnerability #3: Log File Leakage

+A [forensic institute in Beijing](https://sfj.beijing.gov.cn/sfj/sfdt/ywdt82/flfw93/436331732/index.html) in January 2024 reported that log files on Apple devices retain information related to AirDrop interactions, including the hashed contact identifiers of users who transferred files to the inspected device.
+We verified that log files containing this information can be obtained using Apple's [Sysdiagnose](https://it-training.apple.com/tutorials/support/sup075) feature.
+This only requires the device to be unlocked.
+Notably, the log files store partial instead of full hash values (40 bit per hash to be precise).
+Applying hash reversal attacks on such partial hashes can result in finding a few collisions, i.e., multiple phone numbers or email addresses that produce the same partial hash value.

 ### Proof-of-Concept Attacks

-We demonstrate attacks exploiting the two vulnerabilities with a proof-of-concept implementation that is publicly available on [GitHub](https://github.com/seemoo-lab/opendrop/blob/poc-phonenumber-leak/README.PoC.md).
+We demonstrate attacks exploiting the first two vulnerabilities with a proof-of-concept implementation that is publicly available on [GitHub](https://github.com/seemoo-lab/opendrop/blob/poc-phonenumber-leak/README.PoC.md).
 It combines the efforts of [OpenDrop](https://github.com/seemoo-lab/opendrop), an open-source AirDrop implementation, with [RainbowPhones](https://github.com/contact-discovery/rt_phone_numbers), an open-source hash cracking utility that is optimized for non-uniform input domains such as mobile phone numbers.

 ## Our Solution: PrivateDrop